microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ## Step 7 - Defining a Custom Search Parameter

 At some point, you will find a use case in which you need to retrieve information that none of the default search parameters in FHIR are cut out for.
-To address this, FHIR provides a way to define your own custom search parameters so that you can perform specialized queries.
+To address this, FHIR provides a way to define your own custom search parameters for specialized queries.

 ### Exercise Task